 1. Do you believe salvation is obtained by your good works?
+Yes No 2.
+Do you believe salvation is obtained by joining a church?
+Yes No 3.
+Do you believe salvation is through your religious culture?
 Yes No

-2. Do you believe salvation is obtained by joining a church?
-Yes No

-3. Do you believe salvation is through your religious culture?
-Yes No

-If you answered "Yes" to these three questions, you are Ishmael, you are a legalist.
+If you answered "Yes" to these three questions, you are an "Ishmael", you are a legalist.

 4. Do you think salvation comes through the cross-work of the Lord Jesus Christ?
+Yes No 5.
+Do you believe salvation comes through the regenerating work of God the Holy Spirit in bringing men to the knowledge of their own personal sin and need of Christ?
+Yes No 6.
+Do you believe that salvation is by grace through faith, and apart from human merit?
 Yes No

-5. Do you believe salvation comes through the regenerating work of God the Holy Spirit in bringing men to the knowledge of their own personal sin and need of Christ?
-Yes No

-6. Do you believe that salvation is by grace through faith, and apart from human merit?
-Yes No

-If you answered "Yes" to these three questions than you are Isaac, the child of promise.
+If you answered "Yes" to these three questions, you are an "Isaac", a child of the promise.